jfishe/Richland_prefab_2br/Walls_Doors_Cabinets.md

       - [PuraVida Thermostatic Trim with Volume Control](http://www.hansgrohe-usa.com/articledetail-puravida-thermostatic-trim-with-volume-control-15775001.html?fsid=fffffff5x00006CC1000076B1000076C1&pageid=dd703b76-de37-4d83-8027-cb272402d7c4&q=)
       <!-- markdownlint-enable MD013 -->

-### Bedroom #2 (BR#2)
+### Bedroom #2 Cabinets and Fixtures

+1. BR#2 will be used as a laundry room and smoking lounge.
+2. Add a high flow, very low noise ceiling exhaust fan for controlling humidity and exhausting smoke.
-1. Add dryer vent
+3. Add dryer vent
-2. Add washer water supply and drain.
+4. Add washer water supply and drain.
-3. Installation drawings for washer and dryer are available showing recommended water supply, drain and dryer vent locations.
+5. Installation drawings for washer and dryer are available showing recommended water supply, drain and dryer vent locations.
-4. Replace inside door with barn door or pocket door.
+6. Replace inside door with barn door or pocket door.
 Wall depth may be sufficient for pocket door.

-### Living Room
+### Living Room Cabinets and Fixtures

 1. Electronics Cabinet Under TV:
    1. Similar style as kitchen cabinets.
 Depth 18 in. for file cabinets.